 Funded by the Mary Hill Davis Offering for Texas Missions, this one-time matching grant provides up to \$5,000 to match money raised by a congregation for remodeling or new construction.
 It is available for churches at least five years or older with worship attendance of 100 or less, annual income of \$100,000 or less, for construction projects of \$200,000 or less.
-Grants are provided to churches that are affiliated with the BGCT as funds are available.
+Grants are provided to churches that are affiliated with the Baptist General Convention of Texas as funds are available.
 Contact our architecture office for details.